lorenzoscottb/Dream_Reports_Annotation/README.md

-# Automatic Dream–Reports Annotation with Large Language Models
+# Automatic Scoring of Dream Reports’ Emotional Content with Large Language Models

 This repository contains the code, results, and analysis of the experiments on automatically annotating dream reports' emotional content.
 The annotation process is largely based on pre-trained largel language models (LLMs), implemented via Hugging Face 🤗.